|

 There are no musical boundaries for the Vegetable Orchestra.
 The most diverse music styles fuse here - contemporary music, beat-oriented House tracks, experimental Electronic, Free Jazz, Noise, Dub, Clicks'n'Cuts - the musical scope of the ensemble expands consistently, and recently developed vegetable instruments and their inherent sounds often determine the direction.

 Of course like all the carrot musicians the World Carrot Museum has come across, these people are very serious about their music - it is not a "just for fun" project.
+The Vienna Vegetable Orchestra makes it cool to play with your food.

 Some of the instruments used in performances: